Amarnath510/parcel-bundler-tutorial/README.md

 ```
 "scripts": {
   "dev": "parcel src/index.html",
-  "prod": "parcel build src/index.html"
+  "build": "parcel build src/index.html"
 }
 ```
 - Run, `npm run dev` to run the application
-- Run for Prod, `npm run prod` to generate production build for the same
+- Run for Prod, `npm run build` to generate production build for the same
-- **NOTE:** The difference between above two commands is the size of the generated build
+- **NOTE:** The difference between above two commands is the size of the generated build also former one is readable
   ```
   > rm -rf dist
   > npm run dev